ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_manticoin.md

 end
 ```

-pls explain this code sierra pls
+Now we've connected all the functions we just wrote, and we're passing information to that RoundUI we created.
+We've got a cool message that alerts players to when the game is starting over!
+When all the coins are disabled, this code will loop through changing the message text every second until everything resets.

+Ahhh, the magic of programming!

 ## Summary

-In just a few steps, you've created your first multiplayer game in CORE by using simple editor operations and a bit of Lua scripting.
+In just a few steps, you've created your first multiplayer game in Core by using simple editor operations and a bit of Lua scripting.
 You're now able to publish your game and share it with your friends!

+Try changing the art of this to something else, or go more complex with map layouts--let your mind wander through different ideas as they come!